Isaiah Chapter Nine

 Isaiah 9:20

-This verse speaks about a time to come in which things get so bad that the people resort to eating human flesh.
+This verse speaks of the emptiness and frustration in a time to come in which things get so bad that the people resort to eating human flesh.
 At first, we may say that this could never happen but Revelation 13 speaks of a time when people cannot buy food unless they worship the beast.
 When people get desperate, they do desperate things.
-For those of us who are in Christ, we will not be here to worry about this but we need to warn those that are not saved that it is coming.
+For those of us who are in Messiah, we will not be here to worry about this but we need to warn those that are not saved that it is coming.

 Isaiah 9:21